 The Saltos del Petrohué are a series of cascades that sit in Vicente Pérez Rosales National Park.
 This spot in the national park is popular among both international travelers and locals for good reason.
 Ribbons of vibrant blue water flow among dark lava rock with lush forest and the towering Osorno Volcano as a backdrop.
 Furthermore, getting to the beautiful waterfall overlook only requires a short walk on a well-maintained path, making it easily accessible.

 From the visitor’s center, walk the manmade pathway towards the falls.
-It is only 0.6 kilometers (0.4 miles) to the falls.
+It is only 0.6 kilometers (0.4 miles) to reach them.
 Saltos del Petrohué are no Iguazú Falls, but the view is extremely pretty, especially with Osorno Volcano in the distance.
 There is a bridge and platform to view the falls.
 After taking in the view, we walked downstream for a bit.
 This trail goes along the river and leads to another little waterfall in the woods.
 It is just over a mile round trip from the visitor’s center to the falls, down this portion of the trail, and back.

 After exploring the area, we looped back to the visitor’s center and waited by the road for a bus.
 After 40 minutes, we were about ready to start walking to Lago Todos Los Santos, but a bus eventually arrived.